 The Whole Vegetable is packed full of 130 creative plant-based recipes from Sophie Gordon for year-round veg-centric cooking.
 Cleverly organised by season, this cookbook is designed to help any enthusiastic plant-based cook champion seasonal fruit and vegetables while they are at their very best.
 You’ll find plenty of ways to use each ingredient, with creative recipes for using every part of the vegetable including curries, stews, bakes, salads, and soups, resulting in delicious meals while minimising food waste.

 From renowned expert on Indian cookery, Madhur Jaffrey, comes Curry Easy Vegetarian, a collection of accessible, achievable meat-free curries.

-Meera Sodha’s latest cookbook is packed full of easy, fresh vegetarian recipes from the heart of the Indian domestic kitchen.
-This book is a treasure trove of accessible recipes, many of which will find a home on your weekly menu in no time.
+Meera Sodha’s Fresh India is a comprehensive celebration of vegetarian Indian cookery.
+Vibrant and inspiring, it is a treasure trove of accessible recipes, many of which will find a home on your weekly meal plan in no time.

 Another instalment of meat-free recipe inspiration from Meera Sodha, this time with recipes from across the East, from India to Indonesia, Singapore to Japan, China, Thailand, and Vietnam.
 Featuring plenty of recipes from her Guardian Feast column, The New Vegan, alongside all-new dishes.